ajmalbabu/unicorn-master/README.md

 17. Consideration for out of order processing - e.g. flight cancel came first and then came flight time update. (depend on the timestamp of message?).
 18. Implement timeout for remote calls database, cache, redis, cassandra, kafka etc.
 19. Implement throttling using hysterix.
+20. Create Chef scripts to update IP address, port, actor system name etc in the unicorn-akka.conf  **node** section.
+21. Chef scripts also should update the **server.number.of.shards** in **application-environment.yaml** file.

 #### Minor Todo